Our Complementary Currency

 These currencies are usually set up to address specific issues.
 Most usually attempt to change peoples spending behaviour and increase financial stability.
 Common aims are to use Complementary Currency to boost local economy by getting people to shop locally and to help community development.
 Other aims include sustainable environmental and social development ideas.

-Complementary Currencies are community based and set up with the involvement and backing of the local people and organisations that will ultimately use them.
+Complementary Currencies are community based and should be set up with the involvement and backing of the local people and organisations that will ultimately use them.